 Interested in coming to the University of Colorado Boulder for a graduate degree in the Department of Geological Sciences?
-Apply now through the CU Boulder Graduate School.
+Check out the information and resources for prospective graduate students and apply now through the CU Boulder Graduate School.
 We require that a Science Study Summary be completed and uploaded with the online application.
 We look forward to your application.
 For details on opportunities for under-represented students, please also visit the Colorado Diversity Initiative.
 For details on the scientific expertise and wide range of research programs of our faculty, please visit our research page.

 The Department of Geological Sciences offers Master of Science (MS) and doctoral (Ph.D.) degree programs.
 Students interested in graduate work in the geological sciences should carefully read the detailed information regarding admission, degree requirements and registration, available on the departmental website.
 A brief summary follows.

 Typically, entering students have completed at least 24 semester hours of basic courses in geological sciences and two semesters each of chemistry, physics, and calculus.
 These are intended as recommendations, rather than strictly enforced requirements for admission.